 Next, transfer the dialyzed suspension from the tubing to centrifuge tubes, and place the tubes in the centrifuge at 20,000 times g for 10 minutes at 4 degrees Celsius [1].
 With suction filtration equipment, pour the supernatant over a 0.2-micrometer membrane filter to filter [2].
 Transfer the filtrate to a 75-milliliter flask [3].

 Talent transfers the suspension into centrifuge tubes and places them in centrifuge.
+Added shot 4.6.1A centrifuge tubes and 4.6.1B centrifuge

 Talent filters the supernatant.